Are You Eligible for School?

 Option 1 -- Accept the Points and Pay the Full Fine

-If you take this option, you will pay the full amount of the fine and the points associated with the citation go on your driving record for 36 months.
-Additionally, while you do not have to appear in Traffic Court, you are automatically adjudicated "Guilty".
+If you take this option, you will pay the full amount of the fine.
+Additionally, if you do not "Elect" to attend a Defensive Driver Improvement Course, the points associated with the citation go on your driving record for 36 months and while you do not have to appear in Traffic Court, you are automatically adjudicated "Guilty".

 Option 2 -- "Elect" to Attend a Defensive Driving School Class and receive Zero Points

 Florida gives you an added incentive for selecting the DDS Option.
-By State Law, attending a Traffic Safety School prohibits your insurance company from raising your rates or refusing to renew your policy if there was no accident.
+By State Law, attending a Defensive Driver Improvement class prohibits your insurance company from raising your rates or refusing to renew your policy if there was no accident.

 Option 3 -- Go to Traffic Court

 You notify the County within 30 days of your citation that you want to attend Traffic Court.
-On your scheduled day of Arraignment, you will have the opportunity to enter a Plea of "Not Guilty", "Guilty", or "No Contest".
-If you decide to plea "Not Guilty" at Arraignment, you return to court on another day for the judge to hear testimony from the Police Officer and yourself.
+On your scheduled day of Arraignment, you will have the opportunity to enter a Plea of "Not Guilty" "Guilty", or "No Contest".
+If you decide to plea "Not Guilty" at your arraignment, you return to court on another day for the judge to hear testimony from the Police Officer and yourself.

 Attending a Traffic School is your smartest choice financially.
 Accepting the Points will cause most insurance companies to raise your rates from 10% to 25%, and you will continue to pay that increase for 3 years.